IoTcat/FDC/docs/groupmeeting/Second_meeting.md

     - Find the way to let the output impedance is 50 ohms.

 ### Wen:
-    - Filter simulation and design.
+    - Simulate and design filter.

 ## How are these goals being achieved